Get insider access

 Sony WH-XB910N Wireless

 The Sony WH-XB910N Wireless offer better overall performance than the JBL Live 650 BTNC Wireless.
 The Sony are more comfortable, have a sturdy hard case, and have a virtual surround feature.
-They also have a better noise isolation performance and a longer continuous battery life.
+They also have a slightly better noise isolation performance and a longer continuous battery life.
 However, the JBL have a more neutral sound profile, which some users may prefer, and their companion app offers a parametric EQ.

 + Show more